-Tab D1

-Secretary of Defense Environmental Award Category Sustainability - Non-industrial Installation
+Tab C1 Secretary of Defense Environmental Award Category Sustainability - Industrial Installation

-Eligibility: Presented to installations that have made significant progress implementing sustainable practices, as defined in E.O.13423, Strengthening Federal Environmental, Energy, and Transportation Management, 2007 and E.O.13514, Federal Leadership in Environmental, Energy, and Economic Performance, 2009.
-All sizes of non-industrial installations (large, small) are eligible in this award category.
-Installations with a primary mission of producing, maintaining, or rehabilitating military equipment should not compete in the non-industrial category.
-Ranges, test centers, contracting and policy agency/organizations/offices, and R&D centers should compete in the non-industrial category.
+Eligibility: Presented to installations that have made significant progress to prevent or eliminate pollution at the source and implementing sustainable practices, as defined in E.O.13423, Strengthening Federal Environmental, Energy, and Transportation Management, 2007 and E.O.13514, Federal Leadership in Environmental, Energy, and Economic Performance, 2009.
+All sizes of industrial installations (large, small) are eligible in this award category.
+Installations with a primary mission of producing, maintaining, or rehabilitating military equipment should compete in the industrial category.
+Ranges, test centers, contracting and policy agency/organizations/offices, and R&D centers should not compete in the industrial category.
 The winner will receive a trophy and a Secretary of Defense certificate.
 Honorable mentions will receive a Secretary of Defense certificate.